Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Employees, salespeople, or other representatives consistently operate on behalf of your LLC in the Commonwealth.

-If you’re unsure whether or not you need to file for foreign qualification in Virginia, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Virginia, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Virginia?